g2nb/docs/docs/programmatic.md

 ### 11. File Parameters

 File parameters are intended to handle input representing a file or file-like object.
-They are integrated with g2nb widgets, such that available files will appear in a menu when a file parameter is first selected, thereby allowing the user to easily select the desired file.
+They are integrated with [UI Output](uioutput.md) widgets, such that available files will appear in a menu when a file parameter is first selected, thereby allowing the user to easily select the desired file.

 Optionally, the developer can specify the kinds of files that a file parameter accepts.
 This is accomplished by